gjonesme/MMM-WeatherAlerts/README.md

 # MMM-WeatherAlerts
 This is a module for [MagicMirror](https://github.com/MichMich/MagicMirror).

 Displays active weather alerts as provided by the [openweathermap onecall API](https://openweathermap.org/api/one-call-3).
+Module will not be visible when no alerts are active.

 OpenWeatherMap currently advertises version 3.0 of their onecall API which requires a subscription, but this module is compatible with older, non-subscription versions of the onecall API (e.g. version 2.5).